 Description

-Connective technologies are becoming integral to transportation, either supplementing existing systems (through things like Transit Signal Priority (TSP) systems or enabling the development of new modes, such as autonomous vehicles (AVs) or Shared Mobility Devices (SMDs.)
+Connective technologies are becoming integral to transportation, either supplementing existing systems (through things like Transit Signal Priority (TSP)) systems or enabling the development of new modes, such as autonomous vehicles (AVs) or Shared Mobility Devices (SMDs.)
 This connectivity is beneficial in many ways but there are, of course, risks that need to be addressed.
-These include potential invasions of personal privacy of the user and attacks on the systems.
+These include potential invasions of personal privacy of the users, and attacks on the systems.
 Cybersecurity will be particularly important for AVs and Smart City technologies like TSP and other Intelligent Transportation Systems (ITS.)
 These systems rely on the rapid and reliable transmission of small packets of information between infrastructure, vehicles and data systems.
 Interruptions to this transmission can have cascading effects, for system functionality and safety.

 Strategy #3 will encourage approaches to cybersecurity (and its inclusion in procurement) that stay abreast of evolving threats and vulnerabilities.
 For example, blockchain is a decentralized storage method that links small pieces of data together in ever-lengthening chains that become increasingly difficult to disrupt or alter.
 Despite the length of blockchains, their structure is simple, making them manageable with minimal computing power.
 These factors make blockchain a potential candidate for relaying critical transportation signals and messages, but latency may be a barrier.
 Both the Federal Highway Administration Exploratory Advanced Research Program and a private consortium of technology firms lead by IBM, called Mobility Open Blockchain Initiative (MOBI), are exploring the possibility of using blockchain to address transportation needs or opportunities.